grnet/djnro/docs/installation/install.md

 Please note the directory `static` must be created manually before running this command.

+**If you are upgrading from a version prior to 1.1.1, make sure you backup any files you may have manually dropped into `static` before you run this command!
+If you want such files to be preserved and deployed by `collectstatic`, you can move them to `djnro/static`.**

 This step will have to be repeated whenever an existing installation is updated; at such time you should run the command with the `--clear` parameter, but you should be careful not to remove any file